|Nutritional Guidelines (per serving)|

 - 1 pound trout fillets (cut into 1-inch wide strips lengthwise)

-Whisk together soy sauce, brown sugar, olive oil, garlic, and pepper.
-Heat over low and stir until sugar melts.
-Remove immediately from heat and cool to room temperature.
+In a small saucepan over low heat, whisk together soy sauce, brown sugar, olive oil, garlic, and pepper.
+Once the sugar is gently melted, remove immediately from heat and cool completely to room temperature.

 Place the fish strips in a plastic Ziploc bag and cover in the cold marinade.
 Squeeze the air out of the bag and close tightly.
 Place in refrigerator for at least 4 hours and up to 8.

 Place fish in a big strainer and let all the juices drip for 5 minutes.